-National Livestock Mission (NLM) was launched in financial year 2014-15.
+National Livestock Mission (NLM) was launched in the financial year 2014-15.
 It seeks to ensure quantitative and qualitative improvement in livestock production systems and capacity building of all stakeholders.
 This article briefly shares the important mission objectives of National Livestock Mission.

 Aspirants would find this article very helpful while preparing for the IAS Exam.